dmschulman/dmschulman.github.io/_work/bulletin-online.md

 ## Challenges

 The previous website for The Bulletin Online had been hosted on Typepad.com and lacked a variety of features that alumni had come to expect from an online alumni magazine.
-Publishing the online edition was also tedious, so finding ways to streamline the publishing process was crucialand further, the finished product looked dated and was neither accessible nor mobile friendly.
+Publishing the online edition was also tedious, so finding ways to streamline the publishing process was crucial, and further, the finished product looked dated and was neither accessible nor mobile friendly.

 ## Solutions

 A visual redesign was approached with the intent of giving The Bulletin Online a modern look and feel that slightly echoed qualities of the print edition:
-* Flexible content regions were designed that could support multiple layout styles and positionings as well as background and foreground colors.
+* Flexible content regions were designed that could support multiple layout styles and positionings as well as unique background and foreground colors.
 * Layouts were standardized to provide a consistent experience across editions
 * Additional CSS design touches were added for extra impact and effect.